What Is Bronchiolitis?

 To clear nasal congestion, try a nasal aspirator and saline (saltwater) nose drops.
 This can be especially helpful before feeding and sleeping.

 Talk to the doctor before giving your child any medicine.
 For babies who are old enough, you may be able to give medicine to help with fever and make your child more comfortable.
 Follow the package directions about how much to give and how often.
-But cough and cold medicines should not be given to any babies or young kids.
-When in doubt, call your doctor.
+Do not give aspirin to children who have a viral illness.
+Such use is linked to Reye syndrome, which can be life-threatening.
+Babies and young kids should not be given any cough or cold medicines.

 Is Bronchiolitis Contagious?

-Viruses that cause bronchiolitis spread easily through the air when someone coughs or sneezes.
+Viruses that cause bronchiolitis spread easily through the air when someone with an infection coughs or sneezes.
 Germs can stay on hands, toys, doorknobs, tissues, and other surfaces.
 People can be contagious for several days or even weeks.

 How Long Does Bronchiolitis Last?